antchfx/xmlquery/README.md

 Overview
 ===

-xmlquery is an XPath query package for XML document, lets you extract data or evaluate from XML documents through an XPath expression.
+xmlquery is an XPath query package for XML document, lets you extract data or evaluate from XML documents by an XPath expression.

 Installation
 ====